Giray18/de_task/README.md

 ## Top Item Datamart Views
 Requested views extract can be found on below files

-Total number of item views in a particular year : Item_view_year.csv Rank of an item based on number of views in a particular year : Item_rank_year.csv The most used platform in particular year : Most_used_platform.csv
+Total number of item views in a particular year : Item_view_year.csv \n Rank of an item based on number of views in a particular year : Item_rank_year.csv \n The most used platform in particular year : Most_used_platform.csv \n

 ## Storage Layer